 The Court of Appeals found that the original assessments were included in the Declarations to induce and encourage builders to build in the community.
 To change that, even by following the amendment procedures in the Declarations, went against the original intent and purposes of the Declarations.
 The Court therefore found the amendments unreasonable, invalid and unenforceable.

 I’ve only seen this rule applied before where an HOA didn’t have assessment power in the original declarations and then added that power in an amendment.
 This Court of Appeals ruling makes even an amendment of the amounts of assessments set in the Declarations to be called into question.
 When considering an amendment, HOAs should determine what their reasons are for the amendment, why it conforms and assists in the original purposes of the declarations, and why it does not unreasonably divert from those purposes.

---Bradley A. Coxe is a practicing attorney in Wilmington, NC with Hodges & Coxe PC who specializes in Personal Injury, Medical Malpractice, Homeowner's Associations, Contract and Real Estate disputes and all forms of Civil Litigation.
+-Bradley A. Coxe is a practicing attorney in Wilmington, NC who practices in Personal Injury, Car Accidents, Medical Malpractice, Contract and Real Estate disputes, and all forms of Civil Litigation.
 Please contact him at (910) 772-1678.